Hand-Picked Daily GUN DEALS

 From a fitness perspective, the chest bag is a fantastic option.
 But it doesn't come with a holster.
 Instead, it sports a CCW compartment.
 I added a 5.11 Tactical holster to it, as you will still need a holster to encompass the trigger to prevent negligent discharges.

-It’s great for high-volume activities with lots and lots of movement.
-The fact the internal holster has an active retention snap and that the chest rig itself zippers up means the gun stays put.
-Doing burpees, box jumps, and similar won’t reveal the gun.
+It's ideal for high-volume activities with a lot of movement.
+The fact that the internal holster features an active retention snap and that the chest rig itself zippers up ensures the gun stays in place.
+Doing burpees, box jumps, and similar exercises won't reveal the gun.

 For activities like running, it works well and, if properly tightened down, is quite comfy.
-The same goes for biking and other cardio activities.
+The same applies to biking and other cardio activities.

-It has total concealment, and you can carry a large gun.
-It fits my light-equipped Glock 19 well and doesn’t cause me any issues.
-It’s also protected from sweat.
+It offers total concealment, allowing you to carry a large gun.
+It fits my light-equipped Glock 19 well and doesn't cause me any issues.
+It's also protected from sweat.

 The Skyweight bag from 5.11 Tactical and the Runner's Kit Bag from Hill People Gear both offer room to carry other stuff, like your phone, wallet, keys, earbuds, and even a less lethal option like Pom.